jveldhuijzen/TruffleHogOnRepos/README.md

 Here's how you use it:

 ### Lazy individual
-`./TruffleHogOnRepos.ps1 -CompanyName Amazon`
+`./TruffleHogOnRepos.ps1 -CompanyName aws`

 It will run in the folder you are currently in.
 This will create a subfolder called trufflehogOutput where the results will be dropped.

 ### Less lazy individual
-`./TruffleHogOnRepos.ps1 -CompanyName Amazon -Path ./amazon-git`
+`./TruffleHogOnRepos.ps1 -CompanyName aws -Path ./amazon-git`

 It will run in the folder you've specified.
 This will create a subfolder called trufflehogOutput where the results will be dropped.

 ### Hard working individual
-`./TruffleHogOnRepos.ps1 -CompanyName Amazon -Path ./amazon-git -OutputPath ./amazon-git/output`
+`./TruffleHogOnRepos.ps1 -CompanyName aws -Path ./amazon-git -OutputPath ./amazon-git/output`

 It will run in the folder you've specified with the output folder you've specified.